tknerr/circleci-redirector/README.md

  * `GET /api/v1/project/<user>/<project>/tree/<branch>/latest`

+Get redirected to the test results for the latest build on a specific branch:

+ * `GET /api/v1/project/<user>/<project>/tree/<branch>/latest/tests`

-Get redirected to the list of build artifacts for the latest build:
+Get redirected to the list of build artifacts for the latest build on a specific branch:

  * `GET /api/v1/project/<user>/<project>/tree/<branch>/latest/artifacts`